Is Online Therapy or Virtual Counseling Right for You?

 Online therapy for couples is very similar to face to face counseling.
 It’s conducted via video, even if one partner is out of town.
 This makes it much more convenient to participate in regular sessions.

 Ideally, you and your partner can be together online, but it’s also ok if you are both at different locations.
 However, we do prefer that you both have access to a video camera, whether through your phone or webcam so you can see your partner and your therapist on screen,

-Can I get help for my child or teen through online therapy?
+Can I get help for my child through online therapy?

 Teens might also benefit from walk and talk phone therapy because it allows them to get “unstuck”.